robertialenti/Bike-Share/README.md

 ### 2. Importing and Cleaning Data
 In this section, I read and append ride-level data made available on Bixi's [open data portal](https://bixi.com/en/open-data/).
 In some years, Bixi provides ride-level data by month, while in other years all of the ridership data is included in a single dataset.
 Variable names change somewhat through time, as do date formats.
 The code handles these intertemporal inconsistencies.
 The dataset includes all of the approximately 62 million rides completed on Bixi bikes between April 2014 and July 2024.

-Rather than rely on ____.
+Key to ___ is being able to group stations.
+The ride-level data from Bixi provides two useful identifiers: Station name and station code.
 Station names and IDs are somewhat unreliable as they ___ and can change through time.

-As a result, I group Bixi stations with a user-generated ID and manual validation.
-That is, I group stations - with similar names and ____ - to the same ID.
+As a result, I group Bixi stations together based on whether I believe stations with slightly different names and coordinates denote the same station.
+I manually validate the accuracy of my user-generated ID.
 I then merge the ride-level data to this file, assigning an ID and coordinates to every station.
 For each station ID, I select the modal station name.
 For each station ID-Date, I select the modal coordinates.
 Here is an example:

 ### 3. Creating Outcome Variables
 Here, I create three outcome variables of interest: trip count, trip distance, and trip duration.

-Trip count measures the number of trips by Bixi station and date.
+Trip count measures the number of trips undertaken, by Bixi station and date.

 As Bixi does not provide trip-level GPS data, which would be needed to track the precise journey undertaken by a user, I instead measure trip distance as the Haversine distance between the starting and ending station.
 I recognize that this is a flawed measure and a lower bar for the actual distance traversed on any given trip.
-To avoid measurement error, for all trips with a distance of 0 - that is, trips beginning and ending at the same docking station - I replace trip distance with a missing value.
-These trips will not be included in regression analysis.
+For all trips with a distance of 0 - that is, trips beginning and ending at the same docking station - I replace trip distance with a missing value.
+As such, these trips will not be included in regression analysis in instances where the outcome of interest is trip distance.

 Trip duration is calculated as the difference between a journey's start time and end time.

 I remove Bixi trips with implausible distances or journey times to reduce the impact of outliers on parameter estimates.
+This removes relatively few observations.

 ### 4. Identifying Treated Bixi Stations
-I define "treated" Bixi stations as those located within 100 meters of the REV path and "control" stations as those located between 100 and 300 meters from the REV. These thresholds are informed by the existing literature, which finds that up to 500 meters is a reasonable distance to walk to bikeshare stations.
-I select a lower threshold, in part, because of high Bixi station density in the neighborhood served by the REV's Axis 1.

 Rather than consider all axes of the REV, I focus exclusively on Axis 1 because it provides the best case study for assessing the REV's impact.
 Other axes were rolled out in a more staggered fashion, and were subject to delays and additional works.
 Axis 1, on the other hand, was inaugurated in its entirety on the same day and has been subject to fewer disruptions in the years since.

+I define "treated" Bixi stations as those located within 100 meters of the REV path and "control" stations as those located between 100 and 300 meters from the REV. These thresholds are informed by the existing literature, which finds that up to 500 meters is a reasonable distance to walk to bikeshare stations.
+I select a lower threshold, in part because of high Bixi station density in the neighborhood served by the REV's Axis 1.

 The City of Montreal provides information on the location of all bike paths in the city, with each segment of each bike path geocoded.
 As such, there is no need for me to create geometries for all of the bike path segments.
 Instead, I can simply assign stations to treatment by employing the following procedure: